This page is an automated translation of /nl/naturalfood.html and has not been reviewed yet.

 |Content of the blind and large intestine in% of the digestive system|

-The unique adaptation of the horse to utilize cellulose worked magnificently ... until the moment when humans began to interfere in feeding the horse.
+The horse's unique adaptation to utilize cellulose worked magnificently ... until the moment when humans began to interfere in feeding the horse.

 Fats or carbohydrates?

-- Roughage versus concentrates * can also be translated into * fats versus carbohydrates *.
+Roughage versus concentrates can also be translated into fats versus carbohydrates.
 Although cellulose is technically a carbohydrate, it is absorbed by the body as fat.
 This is because the cellulose cannot be degraded by the horse, but by the micro-organisms in the blind and large intestines.
 They turn it into volatile fatty acids, which the horse can absorb again.
-Starch and the other carbohydrates, on the other hand, are broken down into glucose (simple carbohydrate) and absorbed in the blood in that form.
+Starch and the other carbohydrates, on the other hand, are broken down into glucose (simple carbohydrate) and absorbed into the blood in that form.

-Carbohydrate combustion can lead to acidification of the muscles in the absence of sufficient oxygen.
-However, this acidification is by definition impossible in the combustion of fat because the combustion process cannot take place here in an anaerobic manner.
+Carbohydrate combustion can lead to muscle acidification in the absence of sufficient oxygen.
+However, this acidification is by definition impossible in the combustion of fat because the combustion process here cannot take place in an anaerobic manner.

 After concluding that fat is the best fuel for your horse, do not make the mistake of providing him with fats or oils directly through his food.
-The horse is not made to ingest it this way; For example, he lacks a gallbladder, which prevents the fat from mixing properly with the digestive juices.
-The horse should absorb fats as volatile fatty acids, and these are made by the microorganisms that live in the blind and fat intestinal life and cellulose as fuel ...
+The horse is not made to receive it this way; for example, he lacks a gallbladder, which prevents the fat from mixing properly with the digestive juices.
+The horse should absorb fats as volatile fatty acids, and these are made by the micro-organisms that live in the blind and large intestines and need cellulose for fuel ...
 So give your horse roughage!

 It doesn't really matter how the product is disguised.
-All this type of food has the similarity that it is made from cereal products, ie starch.
+All this type of food has the similarity that it is made from grain products, ie starch.